Apple helps Samsung surge to record profits

 A sweltering summer in the country fueled an increase in air-conditioner sales for Samsung's consumer electronics division, according to Kim.

-Samsung shares posted slight gains in early afternoon trading in Seoul on Friday.
+Samsung shares closed flat in Seoul on Friday.
 The stock has fallen about 12% so far this year, weighed down by concerns about future demand for memory chips.

 Related Content